M25 junction 10 project profile

 The following graphic shows the bridges to be constructed and demolished as part of the project.
 Blue bridges are to be constructed; red bridges are to be demolished.

-Graphic showing bridges and gantries
+Graphic showing M25 junction 10 bridges

 1 Wisley Lane footbridge